Crush your Fitness Goals with the right Equipment and Supplements

 - Safety Equipment

 Ok, now you’ve been doing this for years and you want to be more efficient.
 You’re tired of trying to do legs without a good cable machine, and the varieties of other exercises just aren’t cutting it.
-Well now it’s time to get a few more pieces to round out your growing collection.
+Well, now it’s time to get a few more pieces to round out your growing collection.

-I’ll likely be here now forever, unless I decide to sell everything and start training for a sumo competition.
+I’ll likely be here now forever unless I decide to sell everything and start training for a sumo competition.
 The balance I need to make is still quite the same: budget vs. training flexibility vs. space vs. the wife’s patience.

 - Marcy Bench

 - To really dial in those leg extensions and curls.
-When i picked this up I immediately started seeing more definition in my quads, glutes and hamstrings.
+When I picked this up I immediately started seeing more definition in my quads, glutes, and hamstrings.

-- Cable System
+- Power Rack with Cable System

 - Glute Ham Raise